Q: Is it safe to use sunscreen when you are pregnant?

 Sunscreens that contain zinc oxide and titanium dioxide are considered safe during pregnancy.
 They are minerals that reflect the sun’s rays off the skin.

 Protection from damaging ultra violet rays is important all the time, but especially during pregnancy.
-The increased release and production of hormones during pregnancy affect a woman's skin in many ways.
-One of effect is that the skin sometimes produces more melanin than it can use.
+The increased release and production of hormones during pregnancy effect a woman’s skin in many ways.
+One of the effects is that the skin sometimes produces more melanin than it can use.
 Melanin is a substance that gives color to our skin and our eyes.
-The more melanin one naturally has the darker their skin and eye color will be.
-A fair skinned, blue- or green-eyed woman may develop what is called the pregnancy mask.
-It can also happen to women using the birth control pill because the birth control pill tricks the body into thinking it is pregnant.
-The pregnancy mask is seen as random dark brown blotches on a woman's face.
+The more melanin one naturally has, the darker their skin and eye color will be.
+A fair-skinned, blue- or green-eyed woman may develop what is called the pregnancy mask.
+It can also happen to women using the birth control pill because the pill tricks the body into thinking it is pregnant.
+The pregnancy mask is seen as random dark brown blotches on a woman’s face.
 Sun screen can prevent the mask from appearing.

-Another effect of pregnancy is moles appearing or growing larger.
+Another effect of pregnancy is moles appearing or growing bigger.
 In most cases the moles are not dangerous.
 You should always show them to your doctor to make sure.

-Sunscreen helps protect from premature aging, skin cancers and sun damage.
+Sunscreen helps the skin be protected from premature aging, skin cancers and sun damage.
 However, it is not your only protection.
-Wearing a hat with a brim and clothes that are opaque, is also important.
+Wearing a hat with a brim and clothes that are opaque are also important.
 Combining all of these together is the best protection for your skin.

 But your skin is not the only part of your body that needs protection.
-Ultraviolet A and ultraviolet B rays can cause cataracts, eyelid cancers and macular degeneration.
+Ultraviolet A and Ultraviolet B rays can cause cataracts, eyelid cancers and macular degeneration.
 Blue-eyed people are especially vulnerable to vision damage from the sun.
-Even on overcast days, blue-eyed people should wear sunglasses that offer a strong protection against the sun's rays.
-A hat with a brim of three inches or more will offer protection for your skin and eyes.
+Even on overcast days, blue-eyed people should be wearing sunglasses that offer a strong protection against the sun’s rays.
+A hat with a brim of 3-inches or more will offer protection for your skin and eyes.